traefik-tech-blog/traefik-sre-logging/README.md

 ## Set up Traefik

-First, we will deploy Traefik using the helm chart and enabling logs.
+First, we will deploy Traefik using the helm chart and enable logging.
 We can configure the Helm Chart deployment with a values file.
 We’ll start by just enabling access.logs.
 By default, they will be on stdout of traefik pod.